When you are thinking about working from home and making money online, what do you think about?

 What Proofreading Tools Do I Need?

-You will need a computer or laptop to work on ideally, but it’s up to you what you work best on (I love a laptop personally!).
+You will need a desktop computer or laptop to work on, ideally, but it’s up to you what you work best on (I love a laptop personally!).

-You can easily share your work once it has been completed, and your client is able to add comments with you can then resolve.
+You can easily share your work once it has been completed, and your client is able to add comments that you can then resolve.

 You will be able to decide if you want to change it or not, as there may be things that it picks up but you are happy with due to the style of the writing.